 Simple gestures like an afternoon bbq, happy hour, or special activity can go a long way.
 Or, you can always tell your staff “I appreciate you for…” This approach is free, and the results can be immediate

 7. Embrace automation.

 When it comes to scaling your project load without overwhelming your project managers, there’s no better solution than automation.
 Automation allows you to serve a greater number of homeowners without sacrificing personalization and quality of service.
 It can also help you bridge the gap between when it’s not quite time to hire, but your project managers do need additional support.

 Tools like Bodhi allow you to automatically notify your homeowners with personalized updates through every stage of the project by integrating with your CRM so you can serve a greater number of homeowners.
 Through Bodhi, our customer Arch Solar was able to double their project load with the same team.

-If you’re interested in a solution that will allow you to focus on actually executing projects without neglecting the customer, we can help.
+If you’re interested in a solar business management software that will allow you to focus on actually executing projects without neglecting the customer, we can help.
 Get in touch with us so we can schedule a time to chat.